l12f3r/CKAstudy/Configuring and Managing Kubernetes Networking, Services, and Ingress/01k8sNetworkingFundamentals/01introducingK8sNetwork.md

     - Cloud/database network, where the cluster's nodes are connected to (AWS VPC, for instance)
     - Each node has an IP address assigned from this network, and nodes can reach each other (apart from reaching other resources within this network)
 - **Pod network**:
-    - Each Pod has a single IP address assigned, either from the node network or (more commonly) from a pool of IPs called **Pod CIDR range**
+    - Each Pod has a single IP address assigned, either from the node network or (more commonly) from a pool of IPs called `PodCIDR` range
 - **Cluster network**
     - Used by services using the `clusterIP` Service type
     - IP addresses for Services on this network are allocated from the range specified on its range parameter